tpeczek/Lib.AspNetCore.ServerSentEvents/DocFx.AspNetCore.ServerSentEvents/articles/getting-started.md

 ## Keepalives

 Keepalives are supported in three [modes](../api/Lib.AspNetCore.ServerSentEvents.ServerSentEventsKeepaliveMode.html).
-By default the will be automatically send if ANCM is detected, but both the mode and interval can be changed per `ServerSentEventsService` type.
+By default they will be automatically send if ANCM is detected, but both the mode and interval can be changed per `ServerSentEventsService` type.

 ```cs
 public class Startup